kmalta/profiling-web-app/README.md

     ```

     Output for this can be found in the **server_logs** directory.

++ You can view the web application interface at http://localhost:5000

 + To stop the node.js server and Flask endpoint: